RemonSinnema/awe/README.md

 ## Status

 AWE is still alpha software, so use at your own risk.
+That said, feel free to download the latest [release](https://github.com/RemonSinnema/awe/releases) and let us know what you think.

-Check out the [roadmap](https://github.com/RemonSinnema/awe/milestones) to get a sense of what features are planned.
+Check out the [roadmap](https://github.com/RemonSinnema/awe/milestones) to get a sense of what features are planned for the future.
 You can also [request a new feature](https://github.com/RemonSinnema/awe/issues) that isn't planned yet.